alihaider1993/azure-ai-assembly-video-generator/README.md

 ---

+# 🎯 Project Vision

+The long-term vision of this project is to build a universal AI system capable of understanding **any instructional manual** and automatically generating an easy-to-follow animated assembly guide.

+Unlike traditional rule-based systems that rely on manually authored 3D models or predefined animation sequences, this project attempts to reason directly from the assembly manual itself.

+The system is designed to work with a wide range of products including:

+- 🪑 Furniture
+- 🚲 Bicycles
+- 🏋️ Gym equipment
+- 🧸 Children's toys
+- 🏠 Household appliances
+- 🧰 DIY kits
+- 🏭 Industrial equipment

+The objective is to bridge the gap between static instruction manuals and intuitive visual guidance using modern AI techniques including computer vision, reasoning, procedural graphics and automated animation generation.

+---

-# ✨ Current Capabilities
+# ✨ Current MVP Features

+The current prototype demonstrates an end-to-end AI pipeline capable of:

-- Upload an instructional manual (PDF)
+- Uploading any instructional PDF
-- Convert pages into images
+- Converting PDF pages into images
-- AI-based page understanding
+- Understanding diagrams using Azure GPT-4o Vision
-- Extract parts, fasteners and tools
+- Detecting parts, fasteners and tools
+- Tracking object identities across multiple pages
-- Detect assembly actions
+- Extracting assembly actions
-- Build a Universal Assembly Graph
+- Building a Universal Assembly Graph
-- Generate a motion plan
+- Planning assembly motions
+- Generating exploded assembly layouts
-- Create procedural proxy geometry
+- Creating procedural proxy geometry
-- Automatically generate Blender scenes
+- Automatically generating Blender scenes
-- Render an MP4 assembly animation
+- Rendering MP4 assembly animations
-- Streamlit web interface
+- Exporting structured JSON outputs from every AI stage

 ---